What common social media mistakes are you making? Read on to find out.

 Not sharing posts on stories

-Again the same concept applies here.
+Again, the same concept applies here.
 Why will someone else promote your content if you don’t promote it yourself?
 You have to be shameless and promote your content again and again.
 Share it in your stories.
-A lot of times, people will check their stories and not feed and vice versa.
-Put a friendly emoji or a sticker.
-Or write one-two sentences about what the post is and share it on your stories.
-Chances are if it’s eye-catchy, they will visit your feed.
+A lot of times, people will check their stories and not feed them, and vice versa.
+Put a friendly emoji or sticker on it.
+Or write one to two sentences about what the post is about and share it in your stories.
+Chances are, if it’s eye-catching, they will visit your feed.

 Not replying to comments

-How do you feel if you tagged someone in a meme and they did not respond?
+How would you feel if you tagged someone in a meme and they did not respond?
 Or if they just liked it and moved on?
 Not a good feeling, right?
 Exactly.
-This is what applies here, as well.
-When someone is taking the time out to comment on your post, have the courtesy to respond.
-It can be an emoji, a thank you, or thoughtful response.
+This is what applies here as well.
+When someone takes the time to comment on your post, have the courtesy to respond.
+It can be an emoji, a thank-you, or a thoughtful response.
 If it’s Instagram and their comment is excellent, pin it.

-These are all very small and common social media mistakes we all do and still do knowingly or unknowingly.
-They won’t matter in the present, but it will in the long run.
+These are all very small and common social media mistakes we all made and still make, knowingly or unknowingly.
+They won’t matter in the present, but they will in the long run.

-Try and make the effort of not making this mistake and see the changes for yourself.
+Try to make the effort to not make this mistake and see the changes for yourself.